-Volunteer Stories – the following are excerpts from our CASAs and Mentors (children’s names have been changed):
+The following testimonials are excerpts from our CASAs and Mentors monthly reports.
+The names of the children have been changed to protect their privacy.

 CASA Lynda Kirkpatrick – “Jill” age 2